 Maybe you’ve already lost your home to foreclosure, and you’re trying to recover—both emotionally and financially.
-Now imagine this: You get a letter from the bank that foreclosed your home saying that you own the property again.
-The letter also says you have to bring the mortgage payments current to keep the home.
+Now imagine this: You get a letter from the bank that foreclosed your home saying that the bank is foreclosing again.
 But you already went through a foreclosure.
 What’s happening?
 It sounds like you’re about to go through a reforeclosure.

 In this article, you’ll learn why, when, and how a reforeclosure might happen.